 A U.S. stockholder generally will recognize taxable gain or loss if the U.S. stockholder redeems, sells or otherwise disposes of his, her or its shares of our common stock.
 The amount of gain or loss will be measured by the difference between such U.S. stockholder's adjusted tax basis in the common stock sold, redeemed or otherwise disposed of and the amount of the proceeds received in exchange.
-Any gain or loss arising from such sale, redemption or other disposition generally will be treated as long-term capital gain or loss.
-However, any capital loss arising from the sale, redemption or other disposition of shares of our common stock held for six months or less will be treated as long-term capital gain are loss.
-However, any capital loss to the extent of the amount of capital gain dividends received, or undistributed capital gain deemed received, with respect to such shares.
-In addition, all or a portion of any loss recognized upon a disposition or otherwise) within 30 days before or after the disposition.
-In such a case, the basis of the common stock acquired will be increased to reflect the disallowed loss.
+Any gain or loss arising from such sale, redemption or other disposition generally will be treated as long-term capital gain or loss if the U.S. stockholder has held his, her or its shares for more than one year.
+Otherwise, such gain or loss will be classified as short-term capital gain or loss.
+However, any capital loss arising from the sale, redemption or other disposition of shares of our common stock held for six months or less will be treated as long-term capital gain dividends received, or undistributed capital gain deemed received, with respect to such shares.
+In addition, all or a portion of any loss recognized upon a disposition of shares of our common stock may be disallowed if other shares of our common stock acquired will be increased to reflect the disployed loss.